Table of contents

 - fuse the two together and add some exclamation marks – “great coverage!!”

 Now you’re all set.
-Your snake oil has reached the boil, and is ready to be served!
+Your snake oil has reached the boil, and is ready to be served…

-If the script reading service or training company doesn’t have independent, impartial reviews, what does that tell you about their faith in their services, or the consistency of their work volume?
-Draw your own conclusions.
+If the script reading service or script doctor doesn’t have independent, impartial reviews, and hasn’t signed themselves up to one of the leading third party reviews sites, then what does that tell you about their faith in their services, or the consistency of their work volume?

-This is a joke, really.
+The former is a joke, really.

-By that rationale, the 10-odd script readers who assessed the script on behalf of a 3rd party, all “worked on” the film.
+By that rationale, the many script readers who assessed the script on behalf of a 3rd party, all “worked on” the film.
 They didn’t work on it, they just read it for a fee on behalf of somebody else and told said company or person what they thought of it!
 List the company you were working for, by all means, but listing the film itself?!